Baby Park: Reception

 Baby Park has gained generally positive reception, topping lists of Mario Kart tracks and many publications declaring it as one of the best the series has to offer.
 Screen Rants Scott Baird commented that what made the track work well was its simplistic and cramped layout, which meant that no position was safe from any other player's barrage of items.
 He stated that Baby Park "[encapsulates] what makes Mario Kart fun in only a tiny arena".
 CJ Andriessen from Destructoid commented that Baby Park was like no other track, describing it as a "baby-themed thunder dome".
 He likened it more to the Battle Mode commonly featured in Mario Kart instalments, adding that he preferred the Double Dash version because of that game's character exclusive items making it a lot more hectic.
-GamesRadar+s David Roberts felt Baby Park is the best track for item-based races, adding that it's the source for consistent chaos and madness but doesn't get old thanks to its short length.
+GamesRadar+s David Roberts felt Baby Park is the best track for item-based races, adding that it's the source for consistent chaos and madness but does not get old thanks to its short length.
 When correcting mistakes in their Double Dash review, Edge Online recounted Baby Park as being the series at its "brilliant, chaotic best", feeling this was as mad as the series got.
 Red Bull listed the track as one of the best circuits in video games, citing that despite its unassuming appearance, it was home to the most chaotic battles in the series.